The Unit’s Established Goal:

 The unit is also responsible for the UAB Diversity Awareness Education Program, the Diversity Passport Program and UAB Affirmative Action Officers and Diversity Contacts.

-While the administration and academic programs unit confers regularly with the vice president in implementing the overall OVPED academic and administrative priorities, the office of the vice president focuses attention more on external constituencies, while the unit attends to their day-to-day functioning.
+While the administration and academic programs unit confers regularly with the vice president in implementing the overall OVPDEI academic and administrative priorities, the office of the vice president focuses attention more on external constituencies, while the unit attends to their day-to-day functioning.

-The administration and academic programs unit also assists with the development of strategic initiatives, publications, grant submissions, alliance communications, event planning and organizing conferences, both on and off campus- all of which are supportive of the diversity, equity and academic goals of the university and the OVPED.
+The administration and academic programs unit also assists with the development of strategic initiatives, publications, grant submissions, alliance communications, event planning and organizing conferences, both on and off campus- all of which are supportive of the diversity, equity and academic goals of the university and the OVPDEI.